dethcrypto/TypeChain/README.md

 ### How does it work?
 Typechain is just a code generator - provide ABI file and you will get Typescript class with flexible interface for interacting with blockchain.

+In future we plan to leverage something like tsc plugin system to come up with much more elegant solution.
+You can keep track of [Allow "Compiler Plugins"](https://github.com/Microsoft/TypeScript/issues/16607) issue.

 ### Step by step guide
 Install typechain with `yarn add --dev typechain`.
 Run `typechain` (you might need to make sure that it's available in your path if you installed it only locally), it will automatically find all `.abi` files in your project and generate Typescript classes based on them.
 We recommend git ignoring these generated files and making typechain part of your build process.